jaapeldoorn/LinuxMonitor/config.md

 **value**
 The outcome of the modified regex of the run command.
 This data will be plot in the trend graphs.

+**aggregated**
+This field is used during cleanup of this table.
+Default value is false.

 ### txt-status table
 This table consists of 3 fields which all will be auto populated by the daemon: